jenstem/jenstem/README.md

 - Working with a team to build a React Flashcard App

-- Working solo to learn Jupyter Notebook
+- Working solo to learn Python Django Blog

 - Click to view [my portfolio](https://jenscode.com/)